openshift/installer/docs/user/openstack/install_upi.md

 $ cd openstack-upi
 ```

-### Red Hat Enterprise Linux CoreOS (RHCOS)
+## Red Hat Enterprise Linux CoreOS (RHCOS)

-A proper RHCOS image in the OpenStack cluster or project is required for successful installation.
+A proper [RHCOS][rhcos] image in the OpenStack cluster or project is required for successful installation.

-Get the RHCOS image for your OpenShift version [here](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/).
+Get the RHCOS image for your OpenShift version [here][rhcos-image].
 You should download images with the highest version that is less than or equal to the OpenShift version that you install.
 Use the image versions that match your OpenShift version if they are available.

 The OpenStack QCOW2 image is delivered in compressed format and therefore has the `.gz` extension.
 Unfortunately, compressed image support is not supported in OpenStack.
 So, you have to decompress the data before uploading it into Glance.
 The following command will unpack the image and create `rhcos-${RHCOSVERSION}-openstack.qcow2` file without `.gz` extension.